ericmyhre/gitpitch/fol2018/PITCHME.md

 - Pedagogical goals that are unmet by the current LMS
 - Student and facilitator experiences, especially multi-device, are below expectations
-- Ability to access, share and collaboratively edit course materials is lacking
+- Poor ability to access, share and collaboratively edit course materials
 - The creation and (often frequently needed) updating of online course materials is too time consuming
 - Once created, online course materials are difficult to repurpose on different platforms for different contexts
 - Unable to leverage existing Web authoring skills or standards on the current Learning Platform